Cinderella (2015 American film): Critical response

-Richard Corliss of Time magazine said Branagh's Cinderella successfully updates and revitalizes Disney's "ill-conceived" animated film, and praised the empowered Ella, the visuals, and Blanchett's performance.
+Richard Corliss of Time magazine said that Branagh's Cinderella successfully updated and revitalized Disney's "ill-conceived" animated film, and praised the empowered Ella, the visuals and Blanchett's performance.
 Katy Waldman of Slate similarly deemed the film a commendable and authentic upgrade that does not undermine its heroine while maintaining its classic splendor and charm.
-Joe Morgenstern of The Wall Street Journal commended James' and Blanchett's performances, the sets, costumes, and minimal digital effects, as well as Branagh's direction, stating he "set a tone of lushly sustainable fantasy that's often affecting, frequently witty, seldom cloying, nearly free of self-comment and entirely free of irony."
-Likewise, Claudia Puig of USA Today complimented the performances along with Branagh and screenwriter Chris Weitz for "ground[ing] this romantic tale with sincerity amid the dazzle."
+Joe Morgenstern of The Wall Street Journal commended James' and Blanchett's performances, the sets, costumes and minimal digital effects, as well as Branagh's direction, stating that he "set a tone of lushly sustainable fantasy that's often affecting, frequently witty, seldom cloying, nearly free of self-comment and entirely free of irony".
+Likewise, Claudia Puig of USA Today complimented the performances along with Branagh and screenwriter Chris Weitz for "ground[ing] this romantic tale with sincerity amid the dazzle".
 Betsy Sharkey of the Los Angeles Times praised Blanchett's and James' performances and described the film as a "poetically, if not prophetically, imagined storybook fable" that succeeds because of its earnestness, humor, its lack of modern-day pretenses, and Branagh's "singular focus".
-Lawrence Toppman of The Charlotte Observer proclaimed, "This version has more psychological depth than usual and answers questions we may always have had.
-Branagh's Cinderella does something extraordinarily rare among fairy-tale adaptations: It leaves out nothing we want and adds nothing we don't."
+Lawrence Toppman of The Charlotte Observer proclaimed: "This version has more psychological depth than usual and answers questions we may always have had.
+Branagh's Cinderella does something extraordinarily rare among fairy-tale adaptations: It leaves out nothing we want and adds nothing we don't".
 Noting the religious themes and symbols of the film, cultural commentator Fr.
-Robert Barron wrote that, due to Branagh's traditional telling of the story, "he actually allows the spiritual – indeed specifically Christian – character of the tale to emerge."
+Robert Barron wrote that, due to Branagh's traditional telling of the story, "he actually allows the spiritual – indeed specifically Christian – character of the tale to emerge".

-The film was ranked #1 on TheWraps list of "Every Disney Live-Action Remake of an Animated Classic Ranked, Worst to Best", #2 in Varietys list of "Disney's Live-Action Remakes Ranked From '101 Dalmatians' to 'Mulan'", #3 on the Rotten Tomatoes list of "All 14 Disney Live-Action Remakes Ranked", and #1 on Polygon's "All 20 Disney live-action remake movies, ranked."
+The film was ranked #1 on TheWraps list of "Every Disney Live-Action Remake of an Animated Classic Ranked, Worst to Best", #2 in Varietys list of "Disney's Live-Action Remakes Ranked From 101 Dalmatians to Mulan", #3 on the Rotten Tomatoes list of "All 14 Disney Live-Action Remakes Ranked", and #1 on Polygon's "All 20 Disney live-action remake movies, ranked."

-Following the release of the live action version of Snow White and the Seven Dwarfs to commercial disappointment 10 years after the film was released, many stated that the film set the standard for Disney live-action remakes due to its strong storytelling and character development, visual spectacle and production design (which includes the limited use of computer generated imagery), exceptional casting, being more than just a remake, and director Kenneth Branagh's approach of blending classical and commercial filmmaking, genre-hopping, and focusing on actor performances, while others stated that it is the only live-action adaptation made by Disney that worked.
+Following the release of the live action version of Snow White and the Seven Dwarfs to commercial disappointment ten years after the film was released, some stated that the film set the standard for Disney live-action remakes due to its strong storytelling and character development, visual spectacle and production design (which includes the limited use of computer generated imagery), exceptional casting, being more than just a remake, director Kenneth Branagh's approach of blending classical and commercial filmmaking, genre-hopping and focusing on actor performances; others stated that it is the only live-action adaptation made by Disney that worked.